Anonymous Meeting in Networks: Known upper bound on the size of the graph

 {\bf Idea of the algorithm.} At high level the algorithm works in two stages.
 The aim of the first stage for any agent is to meet another agent, in order to perform later an exploration in which one of the agents will play the role of the token and the other the role of the explorer (roles will be decided comparing memories of the agents).
-To this end the agent starts an exploration of the graph using the known upper bound $n$ on its size.
+To this end the agent starts an exploration of the graph using the known upper bound $N$ on its size.
 The aim of this exploration is to wake up all, possibly still dormant agents.
 Afterwards, in order to meet, agents use the procedure $TZ$ mentioned in Section 2.
 However, this procedure requires a label for each agent and our agents are anonymous.
-One way to differentiate agents and give them labels is to find their views: a view (truncated to $n$) from the initial position could serve as a label because the first part of condition {\bf G} guarantees that there are at least two distinct views.
-However, finding the view of an agent (truncated to $n$) would require exponential time.
-Hence we use procedure $SIGN(n)$ mentioned in Section 2, which is polynomial in $n$ and can still assign labels to agents, producing at least two different labels.
+One way to differentiate agents and give them labels is to find their views: a view (truncated to $N$) from the initial position could serve as a label because the first part of condition {\bf G} guarantees that there are at least two distinct views.
+However, it is {\em a priori} not at all clear how to find the view of an agent (truncated to $N$) in time polynomial in $N$.
+(Recall that the size of the view truncated to $N$ is exponential in $N$.)
+Hence we use procedure $SIGN(N)$ mentioned in Section 2, which is polynomial in $N$ and can still assign labels to agents {after exploring the graph}, producing at least two different labels.
 Then, performing procedure $TZ$ for a sufficiently long time guarantees a meeting for every agent.

-In the second stage each explorer explores the graph using procedure $EXPLO(n)$ and then backtracks to its token left at the starting node of the exploration.
+In the second stage each explorer explores the graph using procedure $EXPLO(N)$ and then backtracks to its token left at the starting node of the exploration.
 After the backtrack, memories of the token and of the explorer are updated to check for anomalies caused by other agents meeting in the meantime either the token or the explorer.
 Note that, due to the fact that some agents may have identical memories at this stage of the algorithm, an explorer may sometimes falsely consider another token as its own, due to their identical memories.
 By contrast, an end of each backtrack is a time when an explorer can be sure that it is on its token and the token can be sure that its explorer is with it.

 Explorers repeat these explorations with backtrack again and again, with the aim of creating meetings with other agents and detecting anomalies.
 As a consequence of these anomalies some agents merge with others, mergers being decided on the basis of the memories of the agents.
 Each explorer eventually either merges with some token or performs an exploration without anomalies.
 In the latter case it waits a prescribed amount of time with its token: if no new agent comes during the waiting time, the end of the gathering is declared, otherwise another exploration is launched.
 It will be proved that eventually, due to the second part of condition {\bf G}, all agents merge with the same token $B$ and then, after the last exploration made by the explorer $A$ of $B$ and after undisturbed waiting time, the end of the gathering is correctly declared.